viljenna/Contacts-app/README.md

 # Contacts-app

-This is React Native app, that uses React Redux.
+This is React Native app, that uses React Redux and is written with TypeScript.
 User can add contacts and those will be saved to server.
 User can also take picture and delete contacts.

 ## Installation